Social audio

 Social audio is a subclass of social media that designates social media platforms that use audio as their primary channel of communication.
 This can include text messages, podcasts, tools for recording and editing audio in addition to virtual audio rooms.
-Still in an evolutionary state, different companies that develop social audio products are still trying to figure out what works for their users, and what doesn't.

 History

 In March 2020, Alpha Exploration Co. launched a social audio application called Clubhouse on the iOS platform.
 The app has led to the emergence of a new social media segment known as social audio.
 Soon realizing the potential of this segment, a handful of companies came out with their social audio solutions as standalone products or as an expansion to their current products.
 Clubhouse being the pioneer in this segment, all competitors eventually adapted its features to their products.

-In October 2020, Betty Labs launched their social audio app Locker Room for iOS.

-In November 2020, Twitter announced that it would develop a social audio feature on its platform.
+Betty Labs launched their social audio app Locker Room for iOS a few months later in October.
+Twitter then announced in November that it would develop a social audio feature on its platform.
 In December 2020, Telegram introduced the social audio feature Voice Chats in its app.
-In the month, Twitter began beta testing its social audio feature known as Spaces with iOS users on their platform.
+Within the month, Twitter began beta testing its social audio feature known as Spaces with iOS users on their platform.

-In February 2021, Facebook announced plans to add social audio functionality to its app.

-In March 2021, Twitter has started beta testing Spaces with Android users on their platform.
-In that month, The Telegram released Voice Chat 2.0.
-On March 26, 2021, Slack CEO Stewart Butterfield was in a Clubhouse session moderated by PressClub when he announced that Slack would soon roll out a social audio feature.
-Late that month, Spotify purchased Betty Labs and announced its intention to rename the Locker Room app.
+Facebook announced plans to add social audio functionality to its app in January 2021, and Twitter started beta testing Spaces with Android users in March.
+Telegram released Voice Chat 2.0 around the same time.
+On March 26, 2021, Slack CEO Stewart Butterfield announced that Slack would soon roll out a social audio feature.
+Spotify then purchased Betty Labs and announced its intention to rename the Locker Room app.
 On March 31, 2021, Discord introduced its social audio feature called Stage Channels.

-In April 2021, The Facebook NPE team launched a social audio product called Hotline in closed beta, requiring a Twitter account to login.
-In the month, Reddit announced a social audio feature called Reddit Talk for their subreddit communities.
+In April, Facebook launched a social audio product called Hotline in closed beta, requiring a Twitter account to login.
+Reddit also announced a social audio feature, known as Reddit Talk.

 On May 3, 2021, Twitter Spaces released globally.
-On May 9, 2021, Clubhouse has launched a beta version of the Android app for users in the US, with worldwide access scheduled for a later date.
-Later, on May 21, 2021, Clubhouse became available worldwide for Android users.

-On June 16, 2021, Spotify released its social audio app Spotify Greenroom on Android (early access) and iOS.
-On June 21, 2021, Facebook has released its social audio feature known as Live Audio Rooms to users based in the United States.
+Clubhouse launched a beta version of the Android app for users in the US on May 9, and worldwide on May 21.
+On June 16, 2021, Spotify released its social audio app Spotify Greenroom on Android and iOS.
+On June 21, 2021, Facebook released its social audio feature known as Live Audio Rooms to users based in the United States.
 The company said it would deploy the feature globally in the coming months.
 On June 30, 2021, Slack started rolling out its social audio solution named Slack Huddles for paid customers.

-On July 21, 2021, Clubhouse app released its first gold build.
+On July 21, 2021, the Clubhouse beta ended with the launch of a full release.